Fractional Shares

 4. Place An Order

-Log in to your brokerage account and access the trading platform.
+Log in to your account and access the trading platform.
 Locate the stock or asset you wish to buy fractional shares of.
 You can typically do this by searching for the stock’s ticker symbol or name.

 5. Specify The Investment Amount